juju/chaos-monkey/README.md

 ## Quickstart

 Eager to get started?
-In this quickstart, we are going to deploy Chaos Monkey locally and run it.
+In this quickstart, we are going to deploy and run Chaos Monkey.
+It assumes you have already created a bootstrap [environment](https://jujucharms.com/docs/stable/getting-started#configuring).

-Bootstrap a local provider, deploy Ubuntu and Chaos Monkey:
+Bootstrap an environment, deploy Ubuntu and Chaos Monkey:

 ```
-juju bootstrap -e local
+juju bootstrap -e my_env
 juju deploy ubuntu
 juju deploy cs:~juju-qa/trusty/chaos-monkey-0
 ```